right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 The Koala Bear

 I was in Australia last year and this weirdo on the street solicits my friend and me to go and see a koala bear show.
 We thought it sounded fun and we took a cab to this address on the brochure.
 When we got there, everything looked really respectable and clean.
 The audience was only like a dozen people or so, and the "show" went on pretty normal; some kangaroos hopped around and did a trick, some wallabies came out and did a silly little dance, but as they neared the end of the show, we smashed through a wall into the twilight zone.
 I swear to god.
 The host of the show looked like the crocodile hunter and talked exactly like him.
 When the end of the show was approaching, he introduced this little koala bear.
-(Do the accent and body language here; not to entertain them, but because you are so
+(Do the accent and body language here; not to entertain them, but because you are soexcited about the story.

----

-# CHASE HUGHES

-excited about the story.
 Do it for yourself.
 This is the difference between being a performer and a leader.)
 As this koala came out, this fat little assistant girl came out and picked him up as he waddled over to her.
 The host started talking about how much fun koalas have and how they 'love to play.'
 As she picked him up, I SWEAR TO GOD, she started rubbing his little koala penis.
 THERE WERE KIDS AT THIS SHOW!!!

 Anyway, everyone got a little uncomfortable, but we were frozen in place.
 She started rubbing and massaging his penis, and his little fuzzy koala head started tilting back in sheer pleasure.
 His little eyes closed and he had koala juice squirt out.
 Everyone in the audience was completely shocked.
 One guy got up and left, and my friend Nick was watching and reaching into his bag for his camera at the same time.
 By the time he got pictures, we were both completely hysterical with laughter.
 My face hurt so freakin' bad from laughing.

 ## Mom and Dad

 My friend and I were in his car the other day, and he has one of those Bluetooth things that goes to his speakers.
-We were in the middle of a new CD he just bought when the
+We were in the middle of a new CD he just bought when thephone rang.

----

-# THE PASSPORT

-phone rang.
 When his phone rings, it mutes the CD player so you can talk in the car.
 He picked it up and his dad accidentally called him from his pocket or something.
 But it wasn't the usual pocket-call noises we were hearing.
 His sickass parents were making out, and I swear to god I heard some lovemakin' on the phone.
 His face was solid white and I thought he was going to faint...or vomit.
 He tried to push the off button, but I fought him and turned up the volume so I could listen.
 He did NOT think it was funny.
 He made me get out of his car at a gas station, and I had to have my girlfriend come and pick me up.
 He won't return any of my calls, but I'm sure he'll get over it.

 ## FOCUS TOUCH LADDER